 Applicants must have a Preliminary Application on file in the Waco Police Department to be allowed to take the Civil Service Entrance Exam. on the posted entrance examination notice date.
 NO EXCEPTIONS.

 The Civil Service exam consists of 100 multiple-choice test questions, which measure the basic writing skills and reading comprehension required for law enforcement officers.
 There are 50 writing skills questions and 50 reading comprehension questions on the test.
 The examination has a 75-minute time limit.
 The minimum passing grade on the examination is 70 percent.
 An applicant must pass the examination to be placed on an eligibility list.

 An applicant may qualify for Veterans points on the Civil Service exam.
-Civil Service Law states that an additional five (5) points shall be added to the examination grade of an applicant who served in the United States armed forces, received an honorable discharge and made a passing grade on the examination.
+Civil Service rules states that an additional five (5) points shall be added to the examination grade of an applicant who served in the United States armed forces, received an honorable discharge and made a passing grade on the examination.
+In addition, Local Civil Service Rules states that the applicant must have served for at least one year and must produce proof that the applicant received an Honorable Discharge.
 A DD-214 Long Form (Member 4 copy) is required as proof of your veteran status, if applicable.
 We must receive your DD-214 (Member 4 copy) by the posted deadline for Preliminary applications in order to receive your veterans’ points.
 NO EXCEPTIONS.

 Applicants who successfully complete the Written Civil Service Examination are also required to successfully complete a Physical Fitness Assessment test.
 This pass/fail test is the same for all applicants, without regard to age or gender.
 The Physical Fitness Assessment test will be conducted on the same day following the passing of the written Civil Service Exam.
 For additional information related to the Physical Fitness Assessment Test.